PeterSiew/SIewEA2021_SciAdv/README.md

 ----------
 Codes are written in Python.
 Libraries required are: numpy, xarray, scipy, matplotlib, pandas and datetime

-reload_tools.py: tools for initializing and reading the time series
+reload_tools.py: tools for initializing and reading the time series.

-bootstrap_tools.py: tools for randome suffling with replacement (i.e., the bootstrapping) and selecting the targeted bootstrapped samples
+bootstrap_tools.py: tools for reshuffling with replacement (i.e., the bootstrapping) and selecting the targeted bootstrapped samples.

-correlation_tools.py: tools for calculating multiple correlations in a vectorized way (the advantage is to minimize the "for loops")
+correlation_tools.py: tools for calculating multiple correlations in a vectorized way (to minimize too many "for loops").

 plotting_tools.py: tools for plotting the figures

-figure2.py: constucting Figure 2
+figure2.py: constucting Figure 2 in the paper

-figure3.py: constucting Figure 3
+figure3.py: constucting Figure 3 in the paper

-figure4.py: constucting Figure 4
+figure4.py: constucting Figure 4 in the paper